kswanberg/mRIPT/README.md

 # mRIPT

+mRIPT (Magnetic Resonance Imaging Processing Tool) aims to share varied analysis streams useful for application to 3D and 4D MRI DCM and/or NIFTI volumes.
-mRIPT (Magnetic Resonance Imaging Processing Tool) is currently a nebulous and semi-aspirational series of scripts slowly being pulled together into something usable by others.
+It is currently a nebulous and semi-aspirational series of functions slowly being pulled together into something usable.

+Functions include:

+* Manually segment an arbitrary number of ROIs slicewise through DCM volumes and automatically output segmented mask volume as NIFTI for further analysis
+* Convert ordered series of DCM volumes with NIFTI brain mask on first time point to skull-stripped, registered volumes plus animated time series GIF

 ### Citation